INVEST ON RAIZERS

 For each selected project, Raizers organizes a fundraising campaign in the form of a bond:

 The loan granted is sometimes accompanied by guarantees provided by the operator, in the form of a personal guarantee on its assets or a first-demand guarantee provided by the group's parent company.

 5 GOOD REASONS TO INVEST IN REAL ESTATE CROWDFUNDING

 We remind you that lending to unlisted companies involves specific risks (risk warning).

-Raizers is in charge of managing bond payback.
-The operator pays through an escrow account.
-Necessary tax deductions from your winnings are then made by Raizers before the payment of net interests on your Raizers account.
-Upon receipt, you can reinvest them in a new operation or request a refund.
+Raizers is responsible for managing the repayment of bonds.
+The operator pays his installments through an escrow account.
+All tax deductions from your profits are then made by Raizers before any net interest is paid into your Raizers account.
+Once received, you can reinvest them in a new transaction or request a refund.